Overview

 Description

 May 5 marks the 16th anniversary of the National Day of Awareness for Missing and Murdered Indigenous Women, Girls, and 2SLGBTQIA+ People (MMIWG2S+), also known as Red Dress Day.
-This day serves as a powerful reminder of the ongoing violence faced by many in Canada.
+This day serves as a powerful reminder of the ongoing violence faced by Indigenous women, girls, and 2SLGBTQIA+ individuals in Canada.

 Participants will learn about the importance of data advocacy, along with practical ways that public servants can support awareness and meaningful action.